Stages of Gum Disease - Atlanta, GA

 In this final stage of gum disease, periodontitis has progressed and become advanced periodontitis.
 Bacteria that was allowed to grow, spread, and cause destruction has destroyed the connective tissues and bone that support the teeth.
 The pockets that formed in the previous stage have become much deeper.
 Your teeth can shift or become loose.
 Loose teeth that move around in the mouth may affect your bite.
 At this stage, seeing a doctor for periodontal disease treatment is needed to save the teeth.

 The stages of gum disease are progressive and can result in eventual tooth loss if left untreated.
 The earlier that this disease is identified and treated, the better your chances are to keep your teeth for the rest of your life.
-Schedule your appointment with Solid City Smiles for periodontal disease detection and treatment today.
+Schedule your appointment with Solid City Smiles in Atlanta, GA for periodontal disease detection and treatment today.
+We also serve the community of Sandy Springs, GA and surrounding areas.